 Set up your brew system as follows:

 After 24 hours it’s time to apply your compost tea to your garden.
 I use a pump sprayer, but I remove the filters on the tube and screw off the end since they tend to clog up on me.
 Before pouring the compost tea into the sprayer, I strain it through a cloth to remove any biofilm or debris that might clog up my sprayer.
 The sprayer I use is 2 gallons which means I have to refill it multiple times.
 I would recommend getting a bigger backpack sprayer so you can do it all in one trip.
-Just be aware that they may contain internal filters that can get clogged up.
+Some of these have external filters to prevent any debris from clogging up the system, but be aware that if they don’t, they may contain internal components that can get clogged up.

 You can apply the compost tea to the soil or use it as a foliar spray.
 I typically apply it to the soil since that is what I’m trying to build up.
 I always apply it the day after I start brewing it.
 Even after 24 hours there is a huge amount of biofilm accumulated on the air stones!